White Bluffs AVA: Climate

 The petition states that White Bluffs AVA has a longer growing season than the surrounding regions.
 According to the petition, the longer growing season means that the AVA is less prone to spring frosts that can damage the vines after bud break and are also less likely to experience fall frosts that halt the ripening process and delay harvest.
 The growing season within the AVA averages 237.5 days, while the region to the north averages 200 days.
 The region to the east averages 169 days, and the region to the south averages 191 days.
 Climate data was unavailable for the area west of the appellation.
+The plant hardiness zones are 7a to 7b.

-Industry
+Viticulture industry

 "White Bluffs is defined by great old vineyards that have a stellar reputation for producing fine wines," said Kevin Pogue PhD, petitioner for White Bluffs.
 "With ample irrigation from the Columbia Basin Project, there's plenty of room for expansion."
 There are 1127 acre of wine grapes currently planted between nine commercial vineyards, with many notable varieties, including Cabernet Sauvignon, Merlot, Syrah, Riesling and Sauvignon Blanc.
 Nearly one in every ten Washington wineries source fruit from the White Bluffs region.
-"Ninety-two wineries currently purchase fruit from our vineyards alone," said Kent Waliser, Director of Wine and Grape Sales for Sagemoor Vineyards, which is a collection of four vineyards within the AVA.
+"Ninety-two wineries currently purchase fruit from our vineyards alone," said Kent Waliser, director of wine and grape sales for Sagemoor Vineyards, which is a collection of four vineyards within the AVA.
 "A number of the vineyards have been around for over 40 years, so they've really stood the test of time.
 This is a place that's been known forever, but not named until now.
 It's about time that we can identify it as a place."